-If anything, COVID-19 seems to have had a very moderate effect on income inequality in the countries with available data for 2020.
-However, to trace the effect of the pandemic on income inequality, a longer time horizon is needed, as job distortions due to the pandemic-induced crisis may prove lasting and may magnify income inequality in the long run.
 Figure 4.6 depicts the Gini index across the Danube Region countries.
 The absolute cross-country differences in the Gini index dynamics and relative levels compared to the Danube Region and EU-27 averages generally mirrored the evolution of the quantile share ratio.
 The most pronounced increase in 2011-2018 was reported in Bulgaria (from 34% to 41%), whereas inequality dropped in Croatia (from 32% to 30%), Czechia (from 26% to 25%), the Republic of Moldova (from 31% to 26%) and Slovakia (from 27% to 25%).
+Since the data for year 2020 is missing for all countries except Ukraine, we cannot conclude on the implications of the COVID-19 crisis for income inequality based on Gini index.